 Integrating AI into rockets allows for better data handling as well as decision-making during rocket operations and analysis of possible further development[5].
-Missions which demand high performance standards such as launch and landing systems, increased mission reliability and safety, and deep space exploration and sustainable existence, require such capabilities[6].
-Starting from trajectory planning and ending with predictive diagnostics, algorithms integrated into an Al solution reduce acute and chronic workflows that complex calculations and involve essential supervision by employees[7].
-The outcome is the ability to create a system that can work through any of the different mission types with little human intervention, which also increases the efficiency of fuel usage and the feasibility of many cycles.
+Missions which demand high performance standards such as launch and landing systems, increased mission reliability and safety, and deep space exploration and sustainable conditions[8]. existence, require such capabilities[6].
+Starting from trajectory planning and ending with predictive diagnostics, algorithms integrated into an AI solution reduce acute and chronic workflows that involve complex calculations and essential supervision by employees[7].
+The outcome is the ability to create a system that can work through any of the different mission types with little human intervention, which also increases the efficiency of fuel usage and the feasibility of many cycles. conditions[8]. prospective fe especially co consumption, detection a technology has numerous fiel into the dema still uncharter intelligence a rocket launch